shawnbrown/datatest/docs/reference/datatest-core.rst

 Order of Operations
 ===================

-Allowance composition uses the following order of operations---shown from highest precedence to lowest precedence.
+Acceptance composition uses the following order of operations---shown from highest precedence to lowest precedence.
 Operations with the same precedence level (appearing in the same cell) are evaluated from left